WiVRn/WiVRn/docs/configuration.md

 Files later in the list replace top-level values from previous ones.

+If you installed WiVRn from a flatpack, the config is in `$HOME/.var/app/io.github.wivrn.wivrn/config/wivrn/config.json`.

 All elements are optional and have default values.

 ## `scale`